abnth/AakashTechSupport/docs/unifieddoc.rst

 Documentation Purpose
 ---------------------

-The purpose of this document is to present a detailed description of Aakash Tech Support System.
+The purpose of this document is to present a detailed description of *Aakash Tech Support System*.
 It will explain the purpose and features of the system, the interfaces of the system, what the system will do, the constraints under which it must operate and how the system will react to external stimuli.
 This document is intended for both the stakeholders and the developers of the system .The features discussed in this document are mainly functional requirements.
 These requirements are described in software development perspective to easily grasp by use.
 It also covers the non-functional requirements like performance, reliability, availability, security and maintainability.

 Project Scope
 -------------